Muga20/Mpesa-with-Expresjs/readMe.md

-Here's the corrected README file with the adjustments made:

----

 # M-Pesa STK Push Integration

 This project demonstrates how to integrate Safaricom's M-Pesa STK push functionality into a Node.js application.
 It includes routes to initiate an STK push, handle callbacks, and confirm payments.